JH-Liew/reservoir-food-web-allochthony/README.md

 The script requires `readxl`, `ggplot2`, `NetIndices`, `igraph`, `vegan`, `lme4`, `rjags`, `coda` and `loo`.
 A working JAGS installation is required.
 The default run reads stored model results, while refit options may take several hours.

-If the manuscript is accepted, a fixed release of the repository will be permanently archived in Zenodo.
+If the manuscript is accepted, a fixed release of the repository will be permanently archived.

 ## References